 Water Control

-The U.S. Army Corps of Engineers, New Orleans District, has activated Phase II flood fight procedures Tuesday, April 22, 2025.
+The New Orleans District returned to Phase I flood fight May 13, 2025.
 Closely coordinating efforts with the local levee authorities, the New Orleans District will begin daily patrolling of levees along the Mississippi River from Baton Rouge to Venice.
 Increased patrols help ensure our ability to respond quickly to any problem areas that may develop along the levee system because of the elevated water levels.
+Contact your local levee board for information about permit restrictions.

 Coming to a city near you: Public Meetings are scheduled for the Lower Mississippi River Comprehensive Management Study (LMR Comp) at venues throughout the study area between Feb.
 27 and March 11 with virtual meetings on March 12. click the link for the full schedule of dates and locations: